 - Communicating with stakeholders and the media.

-The final stage of Business Continuity planning concerns the compilation of the detailed plans for the restoration of different areas of the organisation and resumption of business as usual.
+The final stage of business continuity planning concerns the development of detailed plans for the restoration of different areas of the organisation and resumption of business as usual.
 The plans should give details of the recovery priorities, resources required, locations to be used and the people involved in managing the recovery.
 It should be borne in mind that business recovery may take a considerable period of time – possibly many months in the case of a serious disruption.

-Once again, it is important to stress that Business Continuity planning must be supported by appropriate training and exercising.
-We operate in compliance with ISO 22301: Societal Security – Business Continuity Management System
+Once again, it is important to stress that business continuity planning must be supported by appropriate training and exercising.